Please update your browser.

 A New Career

 Before The Honey Pot, Dixon was working multiple jobs, including her own cleaning business.
-She had also switched from a 10-year pharmaceutical career to working with natural body products at an organic supermarket.
+She has also switched from a 10 year pharmaceutical career to working with natural body products at an organic super market.

-“I was just surviving, if I'm honest," said Dixon.
-“Even today, I'm not above cleaning a toilet or organizing a closet or doing anything else that I have to do to survive."
+"I was just surviving , if I 'm honest ," said Dixon.
+"Even today, I'm not above cleaning a toilet or organizing a closet or doing anything else that I have to survive."

 "Bea is a very transparent, authentic soul," said Taylor.
 "I think what really makes her tick is finding something that she is passionate about.
 And then she sticks with it."

 Dixon's passion was vital for overcoming the odds that were stacked against her.
 “Investing in Black women-led or people-of-color-led businesses is a new notion," said Dixon.
 “Companies like mine do not have ridiculous, absurd success."

 Small businesses generally have a high rate of failure, and--Black-owned businesses in particular face daunting challenges.
 They tend to have lower revenues and profits, hire fewer employees, and are more likely to close than white-owned businesses.
 Leyonna Barba, Managing Director in J.P.
 Morgan’s Technology and Disruptive Commerce Middle Market Banking group, wanted to help close that gap for Dixon.

 “In an industry that has not been very nice to Black and brown people, I get to make this system work for her," said Barba.

 To make that happen, Dixon needed to reach out to potential investors.
 But like many entrepreneurs, Dixon is a self starter who rarely asks for help from others.